ronichester/SL-animals-DVS-decolle/README.md

 The SL-Animals-DVS dataset implementation code is in *dataset.py*, and it's basically a Pytorch Dataset object.
 The library [*Tonic*](https://tonic.readthedocs.io/en/latest/index.html#) was used to read and process the DVS recordings.
 Some auxiliary functions to slice the dataset, split the dataset, plot and animate dataset samples and some getters are in *decolle_tools.py*.

-The main program is in *train_test_only.py*, which uses a simple experimental procedure for training a network using cross validation after dividing the dataset into train and test sets.
-This was done in an effort to replicate the published results.
-Another approach includes splitting the dataset into train, validation and test subsets, using cross validation as well - this is done in *sl_animals_decolle.py*.
-Note that the results are obviously different when using train-validation-test.
+The main program is in *sl_animals_slayer.py*, which uses the correct experimental procedure for training a network using cross validation after dividing the dataset into train, validation and test sets.
+A simpler version of the main program is in *train_test_only.py*, which is basically the same except dividing the dataset only into train and test sets, in an effort to replicate the published results.
+Apparently, the benchmark results were reported in this simpler dataset split configuration.

 The file *params_slanimals.yml* contains the main parameters that can be customized like *batch size*, *sampling time*, *sample length*, *neuron type*, *data path*, and many others.

 Finally, the *decolle1* folder contains the original decolle software implementation, slightly modified for outputting plots, easier display while training, and minor changes.

 ## Use